dumux/dumux/examples/diffusion/doc/main.md

     { return { 0.0 }; }
 ```

-The diffusion coefficient interface is used in the local residual (see Part I)
+The diffusion coefficient interface is used in the local residual (see Part 1).
 We can name this interface however we want as long as we adapt the calling site
 in the `LocalResidual` class in `model.hh`.